↓

 Kunti Hole Bushing

-Sitar Factory Posted on Thursday, 14 April 2022 by AnandaSaturday, 16 April 2022
+SiTAR FAcToRY Posted on Thursday, 14 April 2022 by AnandaSaturday, 16 April 2022

 A sitar tuning peg or “kunti” works on the basis of friction.
 The peg is conically ground and is clamped into a conical hole.
 After some time, the surfaces will wear out and the peg will go deeper and deeper into the hole.
 Eventually it comes out deeper and deeper on the other side.